-While paper towels might look the same on the shelf, there are actually different types — including virgin pulp, recycled, certified and chlorine-free options.
+While paper towels all might look the same on the shelf, there are actually different types — including virgin pulp, recycled, certified and chlorine-free options.
 Compare some of the leading brands to find the best fit for your cleaning needs.

 Compare some of the best paper towels